mikeguidry/antisurveillance/README.md

 it doesn't matter what happens... everyone involved is done.  trust me.

-RST check
+RST check - done
-SIZE/URI check/find (live, and brute force)
+SIZE/URI check/find (live, and brute force) - brute force file created..
-PSH check
+PSH check - file created..
-attack
+attack - good
-third party initiator (w shared key)
+third party initiator (w shared key) - future (needs to sync time w passive monitor somehow).. (either using difference between a third party which can be input without direct connection, or direct)

-blackhole
-antis
-redir
+blackhole-last
+antis - good but needs ipv6 ip gen redir-2nd last

 listen test (w using specific port on an existing IP) (RST check can be reused).. ability to take a range and automaticallly generate usable and spit out seeds for using them